 As the sunshine sings, it’s tempting to always be on the go.
-Nothing is more exhilarating than a summertime day-trip—and, as much as we adults need to shower and recover our zen after the fact, we know that kids love going out.
+Nothing is more exhilarating than a summertime day-trip and, we know that kids love going out.

-Time, money, and energy require, however, that we are not always renting out a school bus and reapplying sunscreen.
 Fortunately, part of the magic of childhood comes through taking the big things of the world and making them kid-sized.
-Bringing big summer activities to children makes experiences manageable, safe, and—most importantly—explorable.
+Bringing big summer activities to children makes experiences manageable, safe, and most importantly explorable.
 Here are three summertime field trips which we think work just as well right outside on the playground.

-- Water play: No need to go to the beach to enjoy the sand and salt!
-Locating a wide bucket of water with bath toys on a table gives children an opportunity to splash away.
+No need to go to the beach to enjoy the sand and sun!
+Locating a bucket of water with bath toys on a table gives children an opportunity to splash away.
 With larger groups, a bucket of sand with sand toys at another table will work nicely for taking turns and keeping interest.

 What’s incredible is that “sizing down” does not actually minimize any of the fun: in fact, the fun increases!
 By giving kids a safe place to play, their curiosity can thrive.
 Summer can come to you!